two2012/CSE30SP23/HW2-starter-main/README.md

   * ____________________________________________
   * ____________________________________________
 * Estimated Hours spent on assignment:
-* Acknowledge that you adhered to our Academic Integrity Pledge by typing your Name:
+* Acknowledge that you adhered to our Academic Integrity Pledge by typing your Name: Wen Guo